ECEntrics/Concordia/docker/README.md

 # Concordia Dockerized

-This README provides information about the provided docker images, their configuration and supported deployment strategies.
+This page provides information about the provided docker images, their configuration and supported deployment strategies.

-TLDR: head down to the [Putting it all together/Scripts](#piat-mkfile-targets) for a quick setup.
+TLDR: head down to [Putting it all together/Scripts](#piat-mkfile-targets) for a quick setup.

 ## Services